8 Best Places to Visit in the UK in 2018

 Buxton in the Peak District has been a popular tourist hotspot since the 14th century.
 The towns quaint and historic appeal, makes it a fantastic destination for someone who enjoys music, theatre, food and festivals in a humble setting.
 However, Buxton is also home to an unusual, hidden gem.

 The Blue Lagoon of Buxton is a flooded former quarry which, due to calcium oxide, has turned a vibrant shade of blue.
-Don’t be fooled though – the Lagoon may look appealing, but tourists are warned to not enter due to high PH levels which can irritate the skin and eyes.
-If you’re visiting Derbyshire, make a trip to the Blue Lagoon of Buxton for some perfect photo opportunities.
+Don’t be fooled though – the Lagoon may look appealing, but tourists are warned to NOT enter due to high PH levels which can irritate the skin and eyes.
+If you’re visiting Derbyshire, make a trip to the Blue Lagoon of Buxton for some perfect photo opportunities, just don’t go too close or you’ll get in trouble.

 Tresco Abbey Garden, The Scilly Isles